Idan Cohen (choreographer): Biography

-Cohen was trained as a classical piano player, and graduated his studies at the Art Colony, in southern Israel (the Negev) where he studied theater and fine arts.
+Cohen was trained as a classical piano player, and graduated from his studies at the Art Colony, in southern Israel (the Negev) where he studied theater and fine arts.
 Cohen holds a BA (2015) and an MFA (2017) in choreography from the Jerusalem Academy of Music and Dance.

 In 1998, Cohen joined the KCDC (founded by Yehudit Arnon, artistic director Rami Be’er), where he danced for 7 seasons.
 Since 2005, Cohen has been creating, performing and teaching as a choreographer and opera director.

 In 2017 Cohen opened 'Ne.
 Sans Opera & Dance' in Vancouver, Canada.
 Ne.
 Sans is a home for the research and creation of work that seeks to deepen and re-connect Opera and Dance.